-This review will uncover how the system works, its pros and cons.
+This review will uncover how the system works, its pros, and its cons.

 Who Is It For?

-The High Performance Handbook is designed for anyone regardless of age, fitness levels and personal goal.
+The High-Performance Handbook is designed for anyone regardless of age, fitness levels, and personal goals.
 The program was structured in a way to be effective for everyone in that it is highly customizable, offering a solid platform on which to build up your goals step by step.

 You should also check our Power Primer review.

 What About Equipment?